 - The Batman Who Laughs — a Batman crossed with the Joker

-Of course, fear not, DC fans!
+Of course, there's no need to fear, DC fans!
 Gotham's champions will stand in the city's defence.
 Things will kick off with one-shots featuring each Batman (e.g. Batman: The Dawnbreaker #1), and we'll then focus on the "Gotham Resistance."
 The arc will cross over into Teen Titans, Nightwing, Suicide Squad, and Green Arrow, giving a sense of just how wide-ranging this event is going to be.

 We don't yet know much about Scott Snyder's Dark Nights: Metal event — but we know enough to be thrilled!
 He's one of the most dearly-loved writers in recent comic book history; his Batman run saw the comic achieve the impossible, with sales actually increasing month-by-month.
 Now, it seems, Scott Snyder is standing as the architect of this year's DC Summer Event — and Batman will be at the heart of it!